-Our wafer fabrication facilities are located near Kansas City, Missouri, and near Manchester, United Kingdom ("U.K."), while our manufacturing facilities in Shanghai, China and Neuhaus, Germany, perform packaging, assembly and test functions and our two joint venture facilities in Chengdu, China for surface mount component production, assembly and test functions.
+Our wafer fabrication facilities are located near Kansas City, Missouri, and Manchester, United Kingdom ("U.K."), while our manufacturing facilities in Shanghai, China and Neuhaus, Germany, perform packaging, assembly and test functions and our manufacturing facilities in Chengdu, China are for surface-mounted component production, assembly and test functions.
 Any disruption of operations at these facilities could have a material adverse effect on our manufacturing efficiencies, results of operations and financial condition.